alphaleonis/EventSourceGenerator/README.md

 The template method `TestEvent1` that we created however, has been decorated with the `NonEvent` attribute, which may seem a bit strange.
 But we can also see that a private method has been created for this event, but with the `TimeSpan` parameter changed to `string`.
 The public method handles the translation of this parameter to a string.
 The `TimeSpan` type is currently the only type for which this is supported, and this is not recommended for high-volume events since the ToString() call will take a little time.
 But it may be handy on some occasions.

-We also see that an overload has been created for `WriteEvent`, matching the parameters of our event method, since such an overload did not exist in the base class.
+We also see that an overload has been created for `WriteEvent`, matching the parameters of our event method, since such an overload did not exist in the base class, and we allowed the generation of unsafe code.
+If this property had been set to `false` in the `EventSourceAttribute` no such method would have been generated, and the overload in the base class accepting a `params object[] args` array would have been used, leading to somewhat less performant code.
+This does however require that we check the flag to "Allow unsafe code" in the project settings of our assembly.